- Home

 Camp Timothy

-Timothy Baptist Church is receiving $33,159 to serve approximately 30 additional youth, ages 5‐14, in their Camp Timothy summer program.
-In addition to increasing camp participation, Camp Timothy plans to develop activities, such as arts and STEM, provide academic support services, and expand cultural enrichment opportunities through field trips.
+Timothy Baptist Church is receiving $32,665 to serve approximately 50 additional youth, ages 5‐14, in their Camp Timothy summer program.
+In addition to increasing camp participation, Camp Timothy will provide arts and STEM activities, academic support services, and expanded cultural enrichment opportunities through field trips and the Rites of Passage Program.

 College Factory

-College Factory is receiving $52,925 to partner with Spivey Educational Services to provide two SAT Boot Camps in the summer of 2022 for 30 students ages 14-18.
-Each camp will last four (4) days and provide SAT/ACT prep services by licensed Georgia-certified instructors and experienced teachers.
+College Factory is receiving $52,852 to provede a six-week camp focused on SAT prep, leadership, entrepreneurship, and community service.
+This camp will serve 40 students ages 14-18.
 College Factory seeks to equalize college admission opportunities for low-income students by removing the costs of preparing for standardized testing.

 East Athens Development Corporation